threatexpress/random_c2_profile/readme.md

 ## Overview

-This project is meant to be quick and simple.
+This project is meant to quickly generate a randome c2 profile.
 It is basically a Jinja template with random variables.

-Think of this a randomized version of the profiles found here https://github.com/threatexpress/malleable-c2/.
+Think of this a randomized version of the reference profiles found here https://github.com/threatexpress/malleable-c2/.

-There are other Random C2 profile generators that may work better for production like https://github.com/FortyNorthSecurity/C2concealer/
+There are other C2 profile generators that may work better for production like https://github.com/FortyNorthSecurity/C2concealer/

-### Highlight you should be aware before using
+### Highlights you should be aware of before using

-- The output profile attempts to provide references or guidance on the settings
 - Staging is disabled by default
 - This does take advantage of other good practices found in the reference profile, but adds randomization (This is why the project was created)
-- Does not setup profile variants (see Profile Variants - https://www.cobaltstrike.com/help-malleable-c2)
+- Does NOT use profile variants (see Profile Variants - https://www.cobaltstrike.com/help-malleable-c2)
 - URIs and DNS hosts do not try to be fancy, they are built using a random words from a word list.
-- Settings do not try attempt to be consistent across the profie.
+- Settings are consistent across the profie.
 Each is just randomized.

 ## Setup